Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/Statistical Methods and Analytical Approach.md

 __F-Test (Variance Analysis):__

 • *Purpose:* This test compares the variances between two or more groups.
-• *Application:* It was used to assess price volatility differences between Bitcoin, Ethereum, and Binance Coin.
+• *Application:* It was used in the project, for example, to assess price volatility differences between Bitcoin, Ethereum, and Binance Coin.
 For instance, it revealed Bitcoin's higher variance compared to Ethereum and Binance Coin, offering insights into their risk levels and market behavior.

 __Pearson Correlation Coefficient:__